elisiariocouto/jsonschema-markdown/tests/model.md

 ## Airbag

-This is the description of the AirbagExtra.
+This is the description of the Airbag.

 ### Type: `object`